quark-engine/quark-script/README.md

 ```!
 Agent:
-The Python script has been written to `detectCWE798.py`.
-Here is the content of the script:
+The code has been written to `detectCWE798.py`.
+You can now execute this script to perform the analysis.

-[Omit generated code]

-Would you like to execute this script now?
 ```

 Here is the generated code: